sktime/sktime/GOVERNANCE.rst

 Acknowledgments
 ---------------
+sktime is collaboratively developed by its diverse community of developers, users, educators, and other stakeholders.
+We value all kinds of contributions and are committed to recognising each of them fairly.

 We follow the `all-contributors <https://allcontributors.org>`_ specification to recognise all contributors, including those that don't contribute code.
 Please see `our list of all contributors <https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTORS.md>`_.

-If you think, we've missed anyone, please let us know or open a PR with the appropriate changes to `sktime/.all-contributorsrc <https://github
+If you think, we've missed anything, please let us know or open a PR with the appropriate changes to `sktime/.all-contributorsrc <https://github.com/alan-turing-institute/sktime/blob/master/.all-contributorsrc>`_.
-.com/alan-turing-institute/sktime/blob/master/.all-contributorsrc>`_.

 References